StackStorm/st2/docs/source/resources/monitoring.rst

  - A box with sensu and st2 up and running. `st2express <https://github.com/StackStorm/st2express>`_ comes with st2 and sensu installed.
 We are going to use that box as the example throughout this article.

+ - If you are using your own box, please see :doc:`./../install/index` section for st2 installation instructions.
+Sensu installation instructions are available `here <http://sensuapp.org/docs/latest/guide>`_.

 Instructions
 ^^^^^^^^^^^^
 1. Install `st2 sensu integration pack <https://github.com/StackStorm/st2contrib/tree/master/packs/sensu>`_.
 If you have already installed all the packs, skip this step.